remko/waforth/src/waforthc/README.md

     ok
     BYE↩

+Instead of an interactive shell that accepts user input, you can also tell `waforthc` to make the executable run a fixed script when it is started:

+    $ waforthc --output=hello --init=SAY_HELLO hello.fs↩
+    Compiling word...
+Compiled!
+Running compiled word from within compiler: Hello, Forth

+    $ ./hello↩
+    Hello, Forth

 Contrary to the [standalone native WAForth](https://github.com/remko/waforth/tree/master/src/standalone), the resulting binary does not contain a WebAssembly engine, and therefore the compiler infrastructure is no longer available:

     $ ls -l hello↩